BuonOmo/ulysse.md/_posts/2022-01-21-Show-cursor-click-in-browser.md

 ---
 layout: post
-title: Show cursor click in browser
+title: Show cursor click (script injection in chrome)
 author: Ulysse
 ---

-Copy paste that in your console (or read it first):
+Copy paste the code below in any console (or read it first).
+You can also use [whitchcraft](https://luciopaiva.com/witchcraft/) if you want this feature everywhere.
+Or look at my [chrome-scripts](https://github.com/BuonOmo/chrome-scripts) for meaningful browser hacks.

 ```js
 const div = document.createElement('div')